What Is GHK-Cu?

 Overview

-GHK-Cu is a naturally occurring copper-binding peptide found in human plasma, saliva, and urine.
-The tripeptide sequence (Gly-His-Lys) has a high affinity for copper ions, forming a stable complex that researchers study for its potential biological activities.
-While GHK occurs naturally in the body, GHK-Cu used in research is laboratory-synthesized to ensure purity and consistency.
+GHK-Cu consists of the tripeptide glycyl-L-histidyl-L-lysine (Gly-His-Lys) bound to a copper ion (Cu²⁺).
+The peptide sequence has a high affinity for copper, forming a stable complex that researchers study for its potential biological activities.
+While GHK occurs naturally in the body, GHK-Cu used in research is laboratory-synthesised to ensure purity and consistency.

-Researchers study GHK-Cu in contexts related to dermal biology, extracellular matrix remodeling, cellular differentiation, and tissue repair pathways.
-Its appearance in experimental literature reflects interest in understanding how copper peptides may influence cellular behavior in skin models, wound healing assays, and matrix biology investigations.
+Researchers study GHK-Cu in contexts related to dermal biology, extracellular matrix remodelling, cellular differentiation, and tissue repair pathways.
+Its appearance in experimental literature reflects interest in understanding how copper peptides may influence cellular behaviour in skin models, wound healing assays, and matrix biology investigations.

 Mechanism and Research Context